mariusurbelis/Team17/Sprint 1/README.md

             - Connection timeout

-- Wireframe/Mockup for UI completed by Alifi
+- Wireframe/Mockup for UI completed by Alifie

 ---